cico643/telemedicine/README.md

 ## Running up the docker-compose file

-To use a database and redis instances locally for development purposes, a docker-compose.yml has defined to run Postgresql, PgAdmin(Database Monitoring) and Redis.
+To use a database and redis instances locally for development purposes, a docker-compose.yml has defined to run Postgresql, PgAdmin(Database Monitoring), ElasticSearch, Kibana and Redis.

 ```bash
 $ cd server/ && docker-compose up